joshgerdes/jekyll-uno/azure-nat-gateway.md

 The administration of this, particularly in scenarios where other people or teams can create and manage resources, can be complex, sure; you can use Standard Load Balancers, which would help, but you have to manage and pay for it.

 Tunnelling outbound traffic through to a specific IP address or IP addresses to _'known controllable IP addresses_' for Azure resources _(both IaaS and PaaS)_ which sit in the same Virtual Network is where the Azure NAT Gateway comes in, allowing you to easily allow and control what IPs your traffic is coming from.
+NAT Gateway replaces the default Internet destination in the virtual network’s routing table for the subnets identified

 "The Azure NAT gateway is a fully managed, highly resilient service built into the Azure fabric, which can be associated with one or more subnets in the same Virtual Network, that ensures that all outbound Internet-facing traffic will be routed through the gateway.
 As a result, the NAT gateway gives you a predictable public IP for outbound Internet-facing traffic.
 It also significantly increases the available [SNAT ports](https://docs.microsoft.com/en-us/azure/app-service/troubleshoot-intermittent-outbound-connection-errors) in scenarios where you have a high number of concurrent connections to the same public address/port combination."